Food Revolution Network

 3. Chickpea and Potato Samosa Burgers

 Chickpeas make fabulous burgers, and if you love Indian spice as much as we do, then trust us, these burgers might make it to your recipe library of fame.
-Serve them with mint chutney and plant-based yogurt, as well as plenty of veggies on top like pickled onions, leafy greens, or sliced tomato for the ultimate chickpea burger experience.
+Serve them with mint chutney and plant-based yogurt, as well as plenty of veggies on top, like pickled onions, leafy greens, or sliced tomato, for the ultimate chickpea burger experience.

-Garbanzos Deserve a Spotlight in Your Kitchen
+Chickpeas Deserve a Spotlight in Your Kitchen

-Garbanzos are becoming an increasingly popular plant food, and for good reason.
+Chickpeas, also known as garbanzos, are becoming an increasingly popular plant food, and for good reason.
 Like other legumes, they’re highly nutritious and a good plant-based alternative to meat.
 As well as offering a number of important health benefits, they’re also a sustainable crop, and have a wide variety of uses in cooking and baking.
-While there are a few potential downsides to consuming chickpeas, including exposure to glyphosate in some products, they can make an important contribution to a varied and whole-food-based diet.

 Tell us in the comments: